Mathematical Game Theory: A New Approach: Complex matrices

-If $C$ has only real coefficients, then $\ov{C}= C$, and consequently, 'selfadjoint' boils down to 'symmetric'.
+holds and the notion 'selfadjoint' boils down to 'symmetric'.
 It is well-known that real symmetric matrices can be diagonalized.
-With the same arguments, one can extend this result to general selfadjoint matrices:
+With the same technique, one can extend the diagonalization to general selfadjoint matrices: